-Emergency Number, Cell Phone, Internet- and Phone connection
+Emergency Number and Cell Phone

-Throughout your placement you will have the support and guidance of our experienced volunteer coordinators.
-You will be provided with a 24-hour emergency number that you can call from your project site in case you need to speak to a Green Life Volunteers staff.
-The host families where you will be staying are very happy to lend you their phone to make quick local phone calls to Green Life Volunteer staff.
-Also Green Life Volunteers staff will call and "check in" on you throughout your stay - and we will make sure there are no miscommunications errors happening between you and your family.
-We will also be in contact with you continuously throughout your project, to make sure you are doing ok at your job and to answer any questions you may have!
+Throughout your placement you will have the support and guidance of our experienced intern coordinators.
+You will be provided with a 24-hour emergency number that you can call from your accommodation and office in case you need to speak to a Green Life Volunteers staff.
+However, most of the time you will work closely with Janina Schan, the owner and manager of the organization.
+If you stay at a host families, they are very happy to lend you their phone to make quick local phone calls to Green Life Volunteer staff.
+Also Green Lifes Volunteers staff will call and "check in" on you throughout your stay - and we will make sure there are no miscommunications errors happening between you and your host family.
+We will also be in contact with you continuously, to make sure you are doing ok at your job and to answer any questions you may have!